-Since 6 April 2015 a reduced annual allowance of £10,000 in respect of money purchase pension contributions, known as the money purchase annual allowance (MPAA), applies to individuals who have flexibly accessed their pension benefits.
+Since 6 April 2015 a reduced annual allowance in respect of money purchase pension contributions, known as the money purchase annual allowance (MPAA), applies to individuals who have flexibly accessed their pension benefits.

 HMRC introduced the MPAA to ensure that there are no potential recycling issues with individuals claiming further tax relief on any new contributions made having just taken their pension benefits under the new flexibility rules.

 It is only when pension benefits have been flexibly accessed that the MPAA will apply.
 This includes various different options (known as trigger events) such as:

 - Taking an uncrystallised funds pension lump sum (UFPLS).

 - Taking income above the maximum GAD limit from an existing capped drawdown arrangement.

 - Being in flexible drawdown at any time before 6 April 2015 as a member (not a dependant). (whether the member had taken income or the flexible drawdown policy still existed at 6 April 2015 is irrelevant).

 - Going into flexi-access drawdown from an existing capped drawdown arrangement or with uncrystallised funds and then subsequently taking income.

 - Taking a stand-alone lump sum from a money purchase arrangement where someone has primary protection and a protected tax-free lump sum greater than £375,000 at 5 April 2006.

 The MPAA will not apply in the following circumstances: